linode/docs/docs/websites/cherokee/use-cherokee-web-server-on-ubuntu-12-04.md

  - '[Host Web Apps with Cherokee and PHP-FastCGI on Ubuntu 10.04 LTS (Lucid)](/docs/web-servers/cherokee/php-fastcgi-ubuntu-10.04-lucid)'
 ---

-Cherokee is a fast, flexible web server for POSIX compliant operating systems such as Linux.
+Cherokee is a fast, flexible web server for POSIX-compliant operating systems such as Linux.
 It's designed to be easy to administer, and includes support for a wide range of common web server functions.

 This tutorial explains how to install and configure the Cherokee web server on Ubuntu 12.04 LTS (Precise Pangolin).
-We will be performing the installation through the terminal; please make sure you are logged into your Linode as root via SSH.
+We will be performing the installation through a terminal emulator; please make sure you are logged into your Linode as a non-root user via SSH.

 This document assumes that you already have a working and up to date Ubuntu 12.04 system.
 If you have not followed our [getting started](/docs/getting-started/) guide, we recommend that you do so prior to following these instructions.